 Here's the Countdown Watcher.
 Each time this site is updated, which is once a month, this countdown tool is updated as well.

-The more reliable of the two methods, reliable in the sense that the newbie visitor who relies on it will never get lost and will never find himself bypassing any section without realizing it.
+The more reliable of the two methods is the one that was designed for newbie visitors.
+It is reliable -because the visitor will never get lost nor will he ever find himself bypassing any section without realizing it.
 This method is easily recognized by the presence of two green navigational buttons ("Next" and "Back") found at the bottom of each web page.

-The second method of navigation that this website offers to its visitors is the one that is composed of the list of all the web pages found at this site.
-This method is designed for the experienced visitor, the visitor who know precisely what he wants to see and where to see it.
-This list lies immediately below the two green navigational buttons (for example, see the list below).
+The second method of navigation is the one that is composed of the list of all the web pages found at this site.
+This method is designed for the experienced visitor, the visitor who knows precisely what he wants to see and where to find it.
+This list lies immediately below the two navigational buttons (for example, see the list below).